 If you’re going for elegance and sophistication, this may the design choice for you.
 Some people consider this web design to be generally ‘boring’.
 I’m not going to say that’s completely unfounded.
 But there is something to appreciate in developers who actually execute the minimalist design masterfully.

 Less graphic elements come into play, meaning negative space and typography are tasked with engaging your visitors.
 Pulling this off requires an exceptionally trained eye.

 Even better is when developers manage to mix things up by implementing both the minimalist design and micro-interactions.
-According to Sheila Kloefkorn of KEO marketing, going the minimalist, micro-interaction route will make a difference in conversions in 2017.
+According to Dean Signori of UKwebgeekz.com, going the minimalist, micro-interaction route will make a difference in conversions in 2017.

 The responsiveness of your website is paramount to conversion rates.
 But mobile users want easy navigation and as little content as possible.

 You’ve probably noticed that the minimalist and semi-flat designs were made for each other.
 Flat designs are a bit harder to pull off.
 But once the developer gets it right, the results are beyond satisfactory.
 It accomplishes everything developers hoped they could have with the flat design not too long ago.

 Initially, flat designs weren’t exactly effective in engaging users.
 Because the characters and images were (unsurprisingly) flat.
 No shading, no differentiation.

 Users didn’t know the ceiling from the floor.
 Or rather, the homepage from the about us section.
 Navigation sucked.

 A semi-flat design nowadays makes transitions far more unified.

 It adds a touch of clarity to the website that viewers will appreciate as the cues and directions of the website are that much easier to grasp.
 That is, of course, when the semi-flat design is done right.